Overview

 Wesley S. Roehl, Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, Texas A and M University.

-Elizabeth Taylor, Assistant Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Tennessee.
+Elizabeth Taylor, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Tennessee.

 Luorong Wu, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, The Pennsylvania State University.